Wxffel/AdvancedOptifineZoom/README.md

 AdvancedOptifineZoom is a mod which provides a zoom as Optifine does, but contains the feature to zoom even further with the use of a scroll wheel.

+**This is a mini project to learn modding!
+**I am aware that there are mods that provide the same features as this one!

 # Download

 - [AdvancedOptifineZoom](https://github.com/Wxffel/AdvancedOptifineZoom/releases/tag/1.0.0)